-- 1. Be able and willing to supervise the student throughout the process. - 2.
-Be accessible to the student and provide adequate feedback to the student promptly. - Work with the student to establish a timeframe and deadlines for completing each phase of the process. - 4.
-Ensure that all Department of Educational Leadership policies and procedures are followed. - 5.
-Ensure that the University's policies regarding the use of humans and/or animals in research are followed. - 6.
-Inform the student of University's regulation regarding maintaining continuous enrollment throughout the dissertation process. - 7.
-Ensure that all procedures are carried out fairly and without bias. - 8.
-Chair all committee meetings, including the oral defense. - 9.
-Read drafts of the dissertation and provide adequate feedback in a timely manner,

-- typically within approximately three (3) weeks, - 10.
-Ensure that the student produces a scholarly dissertation that is free of errors, and that adheres to the FSU Guidelines for the Preparation and Submission of Dissertations.
+- 1. Be able and willing to supervise the student throughout the process; - 2.
+Be accessible to the student and provide adequate and prompt feedback to student;

+- 3. Work with student to establish a timeframe and deadlines for completing each phase of the process; - 4.
+Ensure that all university, graduate catalog, and departmental policies and procedures are followed; - Ensure that the university's policies regarding the use of humans and/or animals in research are followed; - 6.
+Inform the student of the university's rule regarding maintaining continuous enrollment throughout the thesis or dissertation process; - 7.
+Inform the student of the appropriate style manual style required by the department; - 8.
+Ensure that all procedures are carried out fairly and without bias; - 9.
+Chair all committee meetings, including the oral defense; - 10.
+Read drafts of the thesis or dissertation and provide adequate and prompt feedback, typically within approximately three (3) weeks; - 11.
+Schedule the oral defense by university, graduate catalog, and department deadlines; - 12.
+Ensure that the student produces a scholarly thesis or dissertation that is free of errors and that adheres to the Guide for the Preparation and Submission of Theses and Dissertations.

-1.3 Dissertation Advisory Committee Roles and Responsibilities
+2.3 Advisory Committee Roles and Responsibilities

-The committee's responsibilities begin with the dissertation proposal and extend through the successful oral defense of the dissertation.
+The committee's responsibilities begin with the thesis or dissertation proposal and extend through the successful oral defense of the thesis or dissertation.
 Committee responsibilities include the following:

-- 1. Be able and willing to work with the student throughout the process. - 2.
-Be accessible to the student. - 3.
-Meet and determine appropriateness and feasibility of the student's proposed topic and proposal. - 4.
-Review and approve methodology and any instrumentation to be used in the study. - 5.
-Determine if the proposed research involves human or animal subjects and advise the student of the process required to obtain approval if needed. - 6.
-Read drafts of the dissertation and provide adequate feedback in a timely manner, typically within approximately three (3) weeks. - 7.
-Ensure that the student produces a scholarly dissertation that is free of errors, and that adheres to the Guidelines for the Preparation and Submission of Dissertations. - 8.
-Participate in and evaluate the student's performance in the oral dissertation defense.
+- 1. Be able and willing to work with the student throughout the process; - 2.
+Be accessible to the student; - 3.
+Meet and determine appropriateness and feasibility of the student's proposed topic and proposal; - 4.
+Review and approve methodology and any instrumentation to be used in the study; - 5.
+Determine if the proposed research involves human or animal subjects and advise the student of the process required to obtain approval, if needed; - 6.
+Read drafts of the thesis or dissertation and provide adequate feedback in a timely manner, typically within approximately three (3) weeks;

+- Ensure that the student produces a scholarly thesis or dissertation that is free of errors and that adheres to the Guide for the Preparation and Submission of Theses and Dissertations; and - Participate in and evaluate the student's performance in the thesis or dissertation oral defense.

-1.4 Formation of Dissertation Advisory Committee
+2.4 Formation of an Advisory Committee

-The student must choose a dissertation committee in consultation with the dissertation chair.
+The student must choose a thesis or dissertation committee in consultation with the major advisor.
 When selecting committee members, the following guidelines must be adhered to:

-- 1. The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Advisory Committee and one must be from outside the student's major department. - 2.
-The committee chair must be a faculty member in the student's academic program. - 3.
-All committee members must have current graduate faculty status and must be approved by the chair of the department/director, and the Dean of the College of Education.
-The Dissertation Advisory Committee Membership Form and supporting documents are on the Ed.
-D. webpage.
-This form must be returned to the Department of Educational Leadership by the date posted in the Schedule of Events.

-4. If the approved committee membership changes, a new form indicating the proposed new membership must be submitted for approval.
+- The committee will consist of a minimum of three (3) graduate faculty-one (1) must be the advisory committee chair, and one (1) must be from outside the student's major department; - All committee members must be approved by the department chair/associate dean and the college dean-the membership and application forms are accessible from the graduate school website; and - 4.
+If the approved committee membership changes, a new form indicating the proposed new membership must be submitted for approval.

-1.5 Dissertation Proposal
+2.5 Thesis and Dissertation Proposal

-The dissertation processes begin with a proposal which must be approved by the advisory committee.
+The thesis and dissertation processes begin with a proposal, which must be approved by the advisory committee chair, department chair, and college dean.
 The proposal specifies what the student expects to do and how it will be accomplished.
-The student should consult with the dissertation chair regarding the expected content and format of the proposal.
-Generally, a proposal consists of the following:
+The student should consult with the advisory committee chair regarding the expected content and format of the proposal.

+Generally, a proposal consists of the following parts: